Brekalo/Google-Capstone-Project-Analyzing-Cyclistic-Bike-Share-Data-with-Data-Analytics/README.md

 <div>
 <img src="/img_tableau/Percentage Distribution of User Rides per Day of the Week.png" width="750" align="center">
 </div>
 Based on the graph, Thursday is the peak day for member rides, while Saturday is the most popular for casual users, with these days accounting for 15.13% and 15.41% of weekly rides respectively.
-Conversely, the least favored days are Sunday for members and Monday for casual users. <br />
+Conversely, the least favored days are Sunday for members and Monday for casual users.

 <div>
 <img src="/img_tableau/Number of Bike Type Usages per Day of the Week.png" width="750" align="center">
 </div>
 The graph demonstrates that casual riders primarily use bikes during weekends with a noticeable dip in usage at the start of the week, whereas members' bike usage is more evenly distributed throughout the week with a slight decrease on weekends.
-Members tend to favor classic and electric bikes consistently across weekdays, while casual riders show a preference for electric bikes. <br />
+Members tend to favor classic and electric bikes consistently across weekdays, while casual riders show a preference for electric bikes.

 <div>
 <img src="/img_tableau/Number of rides in percentage by bike type by day of the week.png" width="900" align="center">
 </div>
-Saturday leads as the most popular day for bike rides with 15.41% of the weekly total, with Thursday trailing closely behind at 15.13%, underscoring a trend towards increased cycling activity towards the end of the week. <br />
+Saturday leads as the most popular day for bike rides with 15.41% of the weekly total, with Thursday trailing closely behind at 15.13%, underscoring a trend towards increased cycling activity towards the end of the week.

 <div>
 <img src="/img_tableau/Count Bike type - Members and casual riders' total percentage of rides each weekday.png" width="750" align="center">